Figure to get one for half a dollar (4)

 'figure' is the definition.

-'one for half a dollar' is the subsidiary indication.
+'one for half a dollar' is the wordplay.

 'for' says to put letters next to each other.